Montralis/geoJson_converter/README.md

     pip install -r requirements.txt
     ```

-## Usage
+## Usage Circle

 1. **Prepare your GeoJSON data:**

-   Make sure you have a GeoJSON file named `data.geojson` containing polygons.
+   Make sure you have a GeoJSON file named `/circle/data.geojson` containing polygons.
 Each polygon should be represented as a list of coordinates.

 2. **Create a configuration file:**

-   Create a `config.json` file where you specify which polygons you want to modify and between which points you want to insert circles.
+   Create a `/circle/config.json` file where you specify which polygons you want to modify and between which points you want to insert circles.
 The format of the configuration should be as follows:

    ```json
    [